mhende29/UWOMeteorRadiometer/notes.md

 - add a anti-aliassing filter (e.g. 4th order Butterworth low pass filter)
 - design a new pcb with optimized layout to reduce interference
 - adjustable diode bias
-- add a 1uA current source to aid with calibration of the amplifier
+- add a 1uA current source to aid with calibration of the amplifier(s)
+- instead of using 1/4 of the LMC6464 as a summing amplfier it should also be possible to do the summing of 3 or possibly 4 channels in the software.
+  This should avid the risk of driving the otput of this summing amplifier to the rail voltage and allow for a larger dynamic range of the whole system       withhout sacreficing the single 5V supply setup.

 ## The Light Sensor